 If you’ve got a recipe that calls for pumpkin puree, consider ditching the canned kind and making your own.
 It will make your pumpkin dishes taste fresher and more flavorful, plus you avoid any potentially harmful chemicals in the can lining, like BPA, BPS, and BPC.
 It’s easy and fast.

-One cup of mashed, cooked pumpkin provides over 200% DV of Vitamin A, which supports clear skin and healthy vision.
-It also provides 11% of your daily recommended intake of fiber.
+So here’s a quick breakdown: one cup of mashed, cooked pumpkin provides over 200% DV of Vitamin A, which supports clear skin and healthy vision, and it also provides 11% of your daily recommended intake of fiber.
+(1)

 1 sugar pie pumpkin (about 3-5 pounds)